 • if you are taking antacids containing ingredients such as calcium carbonate, magnesium oxide or aluminum hydroxide, take them 2 hours before or after sparsentan.

-• tell your doctor if you have or have ever had low or high blood pressure or heart problems.
+• tell your doctor if you have or have ever had low or high blood pressure, high levels of potassium in your blood, or congestive heart failure.

 What SPECIAL DIETARY instructions should I follow?